Dealing with Varicose Veins During Pregnancy

 - There is severe swelling in either leg

-How Do I Deal With Varicose Veins During Pregnancy?
+How Do I Deal With Painful Varicose Veins During Pregnancy?

 When it comes to varicose veins during pregnancy, you can only control a handful of factors.
 As mentioned, we recommend avoiding excess weight gain, exercising regularly, and not standing for long periods of time.
 You may also want to ask your doctor about any potential benefits of wearing compression stockings.

-If you are wondering about varicose vein treatment during pregnancy, your options are limited.
+Unfortunately, varicose vein treatment while pregnant is not typically advised, so your treatment options are limited.
 Treatment is generally not available for pregnant women or those who are breastfeeding.

 What Are My Treatment Options After Pregnancy?

 If your varicose veins don’t resolve naturally after pregnancy, we can help you take back control of your life.
-Simply schedule an appointment online or give us a call at 855.615.2555.
-For your safety and convenience, we are now offering either office-based or telemedicine consultations.
+Simply schedule an appointment online or give us a call at 855.768.3467.
+For your safety and convenience, we offer either office-based or telemedicine consultations.